splunk/splunk-connect-for-syslog/docs/gettingstarted.md

 ### Create Indexes

-SC4S is pre-configured to map each sourcetype to a typical index, for new installations best practice is to create the following indexes in Splunk.
-The indexes can be customized easily if desired.
-If using defaults create the following indexes on Splunk:
+SC4S is pre-configured to map each sourcetype to a typical index.
+For new installations, it is best practice to create them in Splunk when using the SC4S defaults.
+SC4S can be easily customized to use different indexes if desired.

+* email
 * netauth
 * netfw
 * netids